narcan/narcan.github.io/_posts/stories/2007-04-09-the_lost_boys_of_queenstown.md

 author: Pedro Ávila
 layout: post
 location: Queenstown, New Zealand
+excerpt: An account of the post-college experience of three boys flying through the heart of the adrenaline capital of New Zealand
-description: An account of the post-college experience of three boys flying through the heart of the adrenaline capital of New Zealand
+description: An account of the post-college experience of three boys flying through the heart of the adrenaline capital of New Zealand.
 categories: Stories
 tags:
 ---